-9. ‘198 Tactics of Nonviolent Action’ is a document extracted from Gene Sharp’s The Politics of Nonviolent Action, Part Two: The Methods of Nonviolent Action.
+13. ‘198 Tactics of Nonviolent Action’ is a document extracted from Gene Sharp’s The Politics of Nonviolent Action, Part Two: The Methods of Nonviolent Action.
 It is a comprehensive list of possible tactics that might be used in a nonviolent defense or liberation struggle.
-I had added photos from many different (historic and current) nonviolent struggles around the world.
+I have added photos from many different (historic and current) nonviolent struggles around the world.

 Source of this document: https://nonviolentliberationstrategy.wordpress.com/articles/